-14. Signposting to further information
+14 Signposting to further information

-Annex A of KCSIE contains further guidance on a range of specific safeguarding issues.
-This section should be read by all staff that work directly with children.
+Annex B of KCSIE contains further guidance on a range of specific safeguarding issues, some of which are above.
+This section must be read by all staff that work directly with children and those with governance oversight for the school.